JamesFaix/Djambi-N/readme.md

 - Does not kill target, but moves to any unoccupied cell
 - Cannot move a non-Chief piece to the Maze

-#### Necromobile
+#### Undertaker
 - Can move up to 8 cells
 - Destination can be any unoccupied cell except the Maze or any cell occupied by a Corpse
-- Destination can be the Maze if a Corpse is there, if so the Necromobile must move to another unoccupied cell afterward
+- Destination can be the Maze if a Corpse is there, if so the Undertaker must move to another unoccupied cell afterward
 - Move Corpse to any unoccupied cell, except the Maze

  [1]: https://en.wikipedia.org/wiki/Djambi